boonebgorges/buddypress-docs/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Adds logic for loading textdomain and translations

 = 1.0.1 =
 * Fixes bug that prevented Doc delete button from working
 * Adds POT file for translators